notazed/BenJamins-Vocalizer/README.md

 # BenJamin's Vocalizer - Advanced
 Left 4 Dead 2 Custom Vocalizer with character dialogue,  character selector, versus callouts, and admin & bot commands, including item spawner and map selector.
 Inspired by Doktor Haus's Vocalizer and C2's VOX Vocalizer.

 **AS OF RECENT L4D2 UPDATE, PRE-PACKAGED ADDON CONFIGS NO LONGER WORK.
-FOLLOW THE STEPS BELOW TO COPY THE CFG FILE YOURSELF.**
+FOLLOW THE STEPS BELOW TO COPY THE CFG FILES YOURSELF.**

 #### Instructions:
 1. Subscribe from the workshop